-Frank Krings serves as Non-Executive Director on the statutory boards of various European financial institutions and organizations within and outside the European Union.
-In the Grand Duchy of Luxembourg, he is a Member of the Supervisory Board, the Risk Committee, and the Nomination Committee of Deutsche Bank Luxembourg S.A.; he is also an elected member of the plenary assembly of the Luxembourg Chamber of Commerce and a Member of its Audit Committee.
-In the Swiss Confederation, he is a Member of the Board of Directors, the Audit Committee, and the Credit Committee of Deutsche Bank (Schweiz) AG, Geneva.
+Frank Krings serves as Senior Advisor and Non-Executive Director on the statutory boards of various European financial institutions and organizations within and outside the European Union.
+In the Grand Duchy of Luxembourg, he is a Member of the Supervisory Board, the Risk Committee, and the Nomination Committee of Deutsche Bank Luxembourg S.A.
 In France, he is a Member of the Board of Directors of the Franco-German Chamber of Commerce and Industry, Paris.

-Claire Coustar
+In Germany, he serves as Senior Advisor to Zeotap GmbH, Berlin.

-Member of the Board of Directors, Deputy Chairperson
+Claire Coustar Member of the Board of Directors, Deputy Chairperson

-Claire Coustar is Managing Director, Global Head of ESG for FIC and Head of CEEMEA Client Coverage.
-Claire joined Deutsche Bank in 2003, and during her tenor she has held various positions across structuring, sales, and trading; including Head of Emerging Market Structuring Prior to Deutsche Bank Claire held various positions in London office of a foreign bank, including Commodity Derivative, European Securitization and Latin America Structured Products groups.
-Coustar was appointed as a member of the Board of Directors of Deutsche Bank A.Ş. in February 2018.
-Claire holds a Bachelor of Science degree from Babson College with major in Finance, Economics and International Business and a Non-Executive Director Diploma from the Financial Times.
-Claire sits on the Fixed Income & Currencies Executive Committee of Deutsche Bank AG.
+Claire Coustar is Global Head of ESG & Sustainable Finance, Investment Bank - Fixed Income & Currencies Deutsche Bank AG Claire joined in 2003, and during her tenor she has held various positions across structuring, sales, trading, and governance, including Head of Emerging Market Structuring, co-head of the CEEMEA Structured Credit Trading and Head of Institutional Client Coverage for CEEMEA.
+Claire holds a Bachelor of Science degree from Babson College with major in Finance, Economics, and International Business.
 Claire represents Deutsche Bank on GFANZ and the Net Zero Banking Alliance and is a member of the Group Sustainability Steering Committee.
-Claire sits on the Fixed Income & Currencies Executive Committee of Deutsche Bank AG.
-Turkiye.
+Claire sits on the Fixed Income & Currencies Executive Committee of Deutsche Bank and is Vice-chair of the Board of Directors of Deutsche Bank Türkiye.

-Jorge Andrés Otero Letelier

-Member of the Board of Directors, Deputy Chairperson
+Jorge Andrés Otero Letelier Member of the Board of Directors, Deputy Chairman

-Born in 1969, Jorge Andrés Otero Letelier holds a Bachelor's Degree in Finance from the University of Santiago, Chile and a Master in Business Administration from New York University.
+Born in 1969, Jorge Andrés Otero Letelier holds a bachelor's degree in finance from the University of Santiago, Chile and a Master in Business Administration from New York University.
 Mr. Otero has more than 20 years of experience in banking, including 15 years where he held managerial positions with Deutsche Bank in New York, London and Singapore covering Emerging Markets.
-He is currently based in London as the Head of Credit for Emerging Markets, International Institutional and Corporate Credits and the Illiquid Financing businesses.
+He is currently based in London as the Head of Credit for Emerging Markets, International Institutional and the Illiquid Financing businesses in the Investment Bank.
 Mr. Otero previously served in the Supervisory Board of OOO Deutsche Bank in Moscow and the Management Board of Deutsche Bank Mexico S.A.

-Orhan Özalp

-Member of the Board of Directors, Chief Country Officer, Chief Executive Officer, Chairman of the Credit Committee
+Orhan Özalp Member of the Board of Directors, Chief Country Officer, Chief Executive Officer, Chairman of the Credit Committee

-Orhan is the Chief Country Officer of Türkiye, CEO of Deutsche Bank A.S and also heads the Central Eastern Europe, Balkans, Türkiye and Israel coverage teams at Deutsche Bank.
-He joined Deutsche Bank in 2006 and held various positions in Financial Institutions Coverage, Structured Product Origination and Sales, FICC and Equity Derivatives Sales.
-Orhan later became a Managing Director in Institutional Coverage and appointed as CEO of Deutsche Bank A.Ş. in January 2019.
+Orhan Ozalp is the Chief Country Officer of Türkiye, CEO of Deutsche Bank A.S since Jan 2019 and leads the Investment Banking coverage in Central Eastern Europe, Balkans, and Türkiye.
 He holds BA degrees in Economics and Business Management from Koc University.